International Conference on Medical Accelerators and Particle Therapy held in Seville

 Following the very successful conferences held within the framework of the earlier DITANET and oPAC projects, Seville offered once again a perfect environment to discuss the latest research advances.
 The event was started with a welcome address by Margarita Paneque Sosa, Institutional Delegate of CSIC in Andalusia, Patricia Aparicio Fernández, Director of the Secretariat of Research Centres, Institutes and Services of the University of Seville and Jose María López Gutiérrez, Deputy Director of the CNA.

-Prof Carsten Welsch, OMA Coordinator and Head of Communication for the Cockcroft Institute, then gave an overview of the network and wider context in which it is placed.
+OMA Coordinator and Head of our Physics Department Carsten Welsch then gave an overview of the network and wider context in which it is placed.
 He talked about the research challenges that the OMA Fellows are addressing across the three scientific work packages, as well as the unique approach to researcher training taken by the consortium.

 Professor Welsch said: “I am delighted that our conference attracted a number of high profile speakers, such as IBA founder Yves Jongen who presented a fascinating outlook on next-generation therapy accelerators and the opportunities different technologies can offer. “